Abelradblanco/docker-compose-node/README.md

 ### Emulating Network Requests

-This repository serves as a practical learning resource for building Docker images with Go.
+This repository serves as a practical learning resource for building Docker images with Node.

 #### Using `test.rest` for Network Emulation